MPCS-51220/reservation-system-christian-the-wingdings/README.md

 ### Exiting the System

-    Select 'Quit' by entering 4 from the main menu.
-    Choose whether to save changes (if applicable).
-*NOTE: calendar object will be saved as calendar.pkl in the main repo directory*
+    Typing 'Exit' at any point will exit your current command.
+If you are viewing the main menu this will close the system

 ## Running Tests